London Breed: COVID-19 response

 During the pandemic, sidewalks and parking spaces were turned into outdoor dining spaces.
 In 2021, Breed called for allowing small businesses to use sidewalk and parking spaces indefinitely as outdoor dining spaces.

+In 2021, Mayor Breed announced two separate vaccine requirements for the city.
+On June 24 2021, all 35,000 employees of San Francisco's city government were forced to get vaccinated.
+On August 12, 2021, Mayor Breed announced a vaccine passport for several indoor venues in the city.
+Proof of vaccination was required of patrons and employees of bars, restaurants, gyms, and event venues.
+Vaccinations were also required of healthcare workers, daycare workers, dentist offices, and residential care facilities.
+San Francisco was the first city in the United States to enforce a full vaccine mandate, effectively keeping the non-vaccinated from participating in everyday activities.
+The Black Employee Alliance and Coalition Against Anti-Blackness criticized the mandate for being negligent and putting black employees in a negligent position.
+Further, San Francisco disregarded religious exemption requests from their employees.
+Out of the 800 exemption requests, including 260 first responders, they were all denied.

 On September 16, 2021, videos surfaced showing Breed violating the city's mask mandate by not wearing a mask indoors while dancing at the Black Cat nightclub.
 She later explained the onstage reunion of the original members of Tony!
 Toni!
 Toné! "was something really monumental that occurred...I got up and started dancing because I was feeling the spirit and I wasn’t thinking about a mask."

 The following November, Breed was again spotted partying without a mask at the nightclub Great Northern, despite a regional mask mandate in place at the time.